An index presented in the book: The Dao of Capital by Mark Spitznagel.

 The Z.1 Federal quarterly reports give us the data we need.
 On table B.103 (Balance Sheet of Nonfinancial Corporate Business) line 40 holds the market value of equities outstanding and line 39 holds the net worth.

 These reports only come out each quarter, therefore we want a way to estimate the MS Index in the meantime.
 We can use the U.S. stock market value (S&P 500 Index) to estimate U.S. corporate equity and the most recent Z1 net worth number to estimate the current U.S. corporate net worth.
-(This causes the sudden change in the 1 year graph.)

 The final step requires us to scale the index values by the geometric mean (P.231 Dao of Capital).
 To do this,